ehrrrr/runbook.md/README.md

 The [runbook.md github app](https://github.com/organizations/Financial-Times/settings/installations/1210233) validates a repository's RUNBOOK.MD files against our organisation-wide standard, and offers suggestions for improvement.

+For manual release processes or multi-system repositories, where integrating with [Change API](https://github.com/Financial-Times/change-api#change-api---v2) is not possible, the GitHub app supports [custom configuration (example here)](./docs/example-runbooks.yml) for updating system information in Biz-Ops.

 **This application is alpha.
-Please AVOID installing it on all repositories.
-If you would like to test-drive it, add your repo to the repository access list [here](https://github.com/organizations/Financial-Times/settings/installations/1210233).**
+If you would like to test-drive it, add your repo to the repository access list [here](https://github.com/organizations/Financial-Times/settings/installations/1210233).
+We expect that we will install it globally by mid-September 2019.**

 ![image](https://user-images.githubusercontent.com/12828487/62377885-8d4f6780-b53b-11e9-946b-49292d32f12d.png)